Screenshots may differ slightly depending on software version.

 Looking over the annotations provided by the software (activated via View, Show Annotation), notice this design flunks the recommendation for pure error df.
 Of course this really is not a designed experiment, but rather historical data collected at happenstance.

-Study the Model Terms section of the evaluation by Design-Expert.
+Study the Model Terms section of the evaluation.
 Do any of the statistics pass the tests suggested for a good design?
 No!

 Now move on to the Leverage report.
 These statistics come out surprisingly good – none exceeds twice the average.